 SPICE brings about discussion and awareness necessary to embrace diversity in our parish and school.

 SPICE sponsors an annual St. Patrick Day dinner.
-This year it will be held March 11, 2017.
-The event is held in St. Catharine’s School and is a sell out every year.
+This year it will be held March 4, 2023.
+The event is held in Monsignor D. Sorohan Parish Center on the Campus of St. Catharine Parish.
+This events sells out every year.
 Great food, entertainment, silent auction, cold beverages and lots of fellowship.
 The purpose of the event is to raise awareness of SPICE and exactly what it is doing, and at the same time to help raise funds to allow SPICE to further its mission.
 It is a signature event for the parish, so mark your calendars and plan on attending.

 Visit the SPICE website

 St. Catharine SPICE Program recognizes that each of our parish children is a unique individual with different learning needs.
 The SPICE Program supports serving the educational needs of these children.
 We believe every child has different learning styles that provide diversity in the classroom environment.

 Working together with the support of the SPICE program, the parish community, pastor, administration, teachers, and parents can help to provide understanding, information, creativity and willingness to address special educational needs.

 A child with special needs receives more than a formal education when allowed to participate in the learning process with other students.
 The emotional and intellectual challenges of the classroom environment provide a well-rounded and stimulating educational experience.

 As spice adds flavor to food, so do children with special needs add richness to the classroom – encouraging a dimension of understanding and acceptance in even the youngest students.

 The inclusive classroom promotes understanding, compassion and respect for all.
 When students work together and learn to appreciate their individual strengths and weaknesses, everyone wins!